 2017 Sixth Form Management Games

-Throughout the day they were faced with a variety of interruptions including facing a very irate union official, the local press and a disgruntled local MP, all trying to influence them in their decision making.
-It was also exposing the teams to everyday working life in the public sector at the moment with constant interruptions and changing goalposts.
+The students faced numerous interruptions throughout the day, including being faced with a very irate union official, the Treasury and a disgruntled local MP, all trying to influence them in their decision making.
+This process was important in exposing the teams to everyday working life in the public sector, where there are constant interruptions and changing goalposts.

-Each game produced an intense competition but unfortunately there can only be one winner at each venue.
-This year they were;
+Each game produced an intense competition, but, unfortunately, there could only be one winner at each venue.
+This year they were:

-- “My school team were really engaged in the whole process managing tasks within the time constraints and it provided them a great opportunity for them to develop team and individual skills by the nature of the tasks set.”
+- “My school team was really engaged in the whole process, including managing tasks within the time constraints.
+The event provided them a great opportunity to develop team and individual skills by the nature of the tasks set.”

 - “I thought this was a fabulous event, one that truly stretched the students in the most realistic scenario I have ever witnessed in this type of challenge.
 My group of students loved it.”